CATA 421 -- Senior Colloquium

 5. Talk about Internships (or independent studies), what you did and wish you had done differently in getting the internship and getting the most out of it.

-6. Think about the kinds of skills you now recognize as important ones for CATA majors in the post-graduate world.
+6. Think about the kinds of skills you now recognize as important ones for COMM majors in the post-graduate world.

 7. Chat about courses you think were especially useful (or could have been useful if approached differently) or courses you wish you had taken but didn't.
-Include both CATA and non-CATA courses that might support long-term goals.
+Include both COMM and non-COMM courses that might support long-term goals.
 Be conscious of the limits on time and the need to seek long-term benefits from the major and other college course work.

 8. Remember, they are at the beginning of the process.
 They may not have many good questions.
 It is your job to guide them not critique their lack of knowledge about portfolios, upper-level courses and internships.